Warfare in Sumer: History

-During the Uruk Period of Sumerian history, jobs in Sumeria became more specialized.
-Leading to city-states forming armies.
-The armies of Sumer could have thousands of soldiers; some city states could field armies five thousand or six thousand men strong.
-These large armies would consist of many military units — smaller units would often be combined into larger ones.
-One, known as the Nu-Banda, contained 60-100 men.
-Other known units include the Shub-Lugal, which served as household troops and made up the majority of Sargon's army.
-Some soldiers were called Niksum — these would be given plots of land.
-Skirmishers were called Nim, meaning "flies".

-Weapons and tactics
+Weapons and Tactics

-Soldiers were well-trained and equipped; generals were also valued, with Sargon of Akkad appointing his to the position of Sagi-mah or chief cupbearer.
-Archaeological studies show that the Sumerians used war-carts and iron and bronze weapons; most soldiers used axes, daggers, and spears; units with spears would be organized into close-order formations.
+Soldiers in ancient Mesopotamia militaries were well-trained and well-equipped.
+Archaeological studies show that the Sumerians used war-carts and iron or bronze weapons; most soldiers used axes, daggers, and spears; units with spears would be organized into close-order formations.
 Armor included copper and bronze helmets, as well as bronze armor and cloaks studded in metal discs, although some depictions of light infantry show them without armor, only wearing skirts adorned with feathers.
-The oldest known helmet ever, the Golden Wig, was made of beaten and engraved gold with a wadded linen line.
+The oldest known helmet ever, the Golden Wig, was made of beaten and engraved gold with a wadded linen liner.
 Bronze and copper alloy helmets dating back to 2500 BCE have also been found.
 By 2100 BCE, bronze scale armor had developed.

 To support the main army there would be light infantry equipped with javelins and bows.
 Sumerian soldiers used basic bows before the Akkadian Empire, but Sargon's empire spread the composite bow throughout Mesopotamia.
 It is likely the bow was given to the Akkadians by nomadic peoples; it became a very important Mesopotamian weapon, and many soldiers used them.
 The armies also contained small war wagons, which generally had a crew of two: a rider and a warrior.
 They were pulled by donkeys, mules, or crossbreeds; horses were not introduced before the 2nd millennium BCE and when present may have been too expensive outside of elite units.

+During the Uruk Period of Sumerian history, jobs in Sumeria became more specialized.
+Leading to city-states forming armies.
+The armies of Sumer could have thousands of soldiers; some city states could field armies five thousand or six thousand men strong.
+In ancient Sumerian militaries, the king was the supreme commander of the army.
+However, smaller units were commanded by lower ranking officers.
+Generals were valued in the ancient Akkadian military.
+Sargon of Akkad appointed one of his generals to the position of Sagi-mah or chief cupbearer.
+Other known units include the Shub-Lugal, which served as household troops and made up the majority of Sargon's army.